 How to measure video feedback responses

-Your research team is already collecting customer feedback from survey forms, telephone interviews, interval questionnaires and more, so why not include video feedback survey software to capture deeper and more meaningful insights?
+Your research team may already be collecting customer feedback from surveys, interviews, focus groups and more, and video feedback survey software can add a unique dimension to your market research capabilities.

-Implementing video survey software into your existing technology stack is simple with the right tools – or you could opt for an all-in-one solution that provides end-to-end video research capability, from question types and data collection to analytics and reporting.
+Implementing video survey software into your existing technology stack is simple with the right tools – or you could opt for an all-in-one solution that provides end-to-end video research capability, including data collection, analytics and reporting.

 More specifically: Qualtrics Video Feedback.